Skip to main content

 File a 1099-DIV to people who:

-• Pay dividends (capital gain dividends and exempt-interest dividends) and other distributions of stock more than $10
+• Pay dividends (capital gain dividends and exempt-interest dividends) and other distributions of stock of more than $10

 • You have withheld and paid foreign tax on dividends and other distributions